 - Know the ins and out of public Wi-Fi networks: Accessing personal information on unprotected public Wi-Fi is like broadcasting your entire screen on TV – everything you do on a website or through an app, could potentially be exposed.
 Avoid anything that involves sharing your personal information (paying a bill online, logging in to social media accounts, paying for anything with a credit card, etc.).
-Use Norton WIFI Privacy which is your own personalised encryption tool to let you surf freely away from prying eyes.
+Use Norton Secure VPN which is your own personalised encryption tool to let you surf freely away from prying eyes.

 - Good Online Hygiene: Good online hygiene involves regularly updating your devices so they have the latest security patches and use comprehensive security software.

 *Norton Cyber Security Insights Report 2017 - data is based on a survey of 1,004 Australian respondents.
 For more information please see here

 Symantec Corporation, the world’s leading cyber security company, allows organizations, governments, and people to secure their most important data wherever it lives.
 More than 50 million people and families rely on Symantec’s Norton and LifeLock comprehensive digital safety platform to help protect their personal information, devices, home networks, and identities.